 - modelling the impact of tenant failure and where necessary securing guarantees. - 8.10.
-In any commercial property portfolio, it is important to achieve a level of diversification.
-Portfolios can be diversified by property type (e.g. office, residential, industrial or retail), sector (e.g. Telecoms, IT, Media, etc) and geography (e.g. local Borough or LEP as detailed above). - 8.11.
-A key focus of our approach to commercial investment is to ensure that we understand the full range of risks relating to an investment including the financial robustness of tenants and guarantors, legal risks, and physical and locational risks so that appropriate risk mitigation measures can be put in place to reduce/eliminate these risks. - 8.12.
+The Commercial Investment Strategy itself has yet to be reviewed and amended.
+However, following the decision of Policy Committee to cease further property investments an agent has been appointed to proactively manage and review the current portfolio and to make recommendation on retention or disposal in order to maximise income. - 8.11.
 Under the Council's constitution, risk management is overseen by the Audit and Governance Committee, which reviews the Corporate Risk Register at its meetings.
 Risk management is an integral aspect of the Council's project methodology, with projects required at initiation to identify risks and how they mitigate them.
-The approach to risk management includes planning and identification, monitoring and review for all risks and projects throughout their lifecycle. - 8.13.
+The approach to risk management includes planning and identification, monitoring and review for all risks and projects throughout their lifecycle. - 8.12.
 Risk will always exist in some measure and cannot be removed in its entirety.
-Therefore, risks need to be considered both in terms of threats to the Council as well as opportunities. - 8.14.
+Therefore, risks need to be considered both in terms of threats to the Council as well as opportunities. - 8.13.
 The Public Accounts Committee supports well-managed risk taking across government, recognising that innovation and opportunities to improve public services requires risk taking, providing that the ability, skills, knowledge and training to manage those risks well exist within the organisation or can be brought to bear.
 As well as having the requisite skills and knowledge to manage its Capital Programme, the Council can access any shortfall in expertise from partners and external advisers when required.